Buck Creek (Kent County, Michigan): Kelloggs Woods Park

 The park has a baseball diamond, two softball fields, a soccer field, a skate park, a small climbing structure, a playground, and plenty of room to run around.

 Buck Creek Nature Preserve

 Buck Creek Nature preserve covers 37.5 acres in Wyoming, Michigan.
 The park contains many trails and boardwalks, public restrooms, picnic areas and much access to Buck Creek itself, presenting many fishing opportunities.
+The residents of Wyoming will sometimes refer to this park as “Pickle Park” due to the amount of homosexual activities that occur there.

 The park is located at 4269 Burlingame Avenue, Wyoming, Michigan 49519.